 The gold boxes denote the lessons that will be read this year.

-There are twelve Old Testament readings that have been selected especially for the Easter Vigil.
+There are twelve Old Testament readings that have been selected especially for our Light and Lessons service.
 These readings are known as the “Salvation History.”
-This year, churches from throughout the Upper Midwest Diocese will read and sing nine of the readings.
+Our service this year includes six of these readings.

 Consider reading the Vigil passages ahead of time with your children in an easy-to-understand translation (such as the New Living Translation).
 Encourage them to act out a scene or perhaps create artwork inspired by the passage.